Sam got one in the very first episode. "I'm taking you home!"

-Ash hacking Heaven for shit and giggles and just because can is, to this troper, by far the most Badass thing in the series and more than deserves to be motioned.
-Honestly, it always makes me grin widely every time I see that scene, especially when taken in consideration that he constantly does this under the nose of Zachariah and the rest of the garrison, it just gets better and better.
+Ash hacking Heaven for shit and giggles and just because he can is the most Badass thing in the series and more than deserves to be motioned.
+Especially when taken in consideration that he constantly does this under the nose of Zachariah and the rest of the garrison, it just gets better and better.

 Bonus points because virtually everyone else that has heard the angels speak at full volume has been doubled up in pain, and Ash didn't even flinch.

 It's a pretty dark episode, but "99 Problems" has the fight between the civilians-turned-hunters and the demons.
 Using nothing but salt rounds, holy water in pesticide sprayers, a fake Enochian exorcism, and Ruby's knife, the group kills or exorcises roughly a dozen demons in the time it normally takes Sam and Dean to take out one or two.
 One of the better moments is when Sam stabs one demon with Ruby's knife, falling back onto a pile of bodies, then flings the knife into the chest of another demon that's passing by Dean (who at the moment is out of ammo), letting Dean retrieve the knife and stab another demon.